joelvaneenwyk/oschmod/CONTRIBUTING.md

 If you are proposing a feature:

 * Explain in detail how it would work.
 * Keep the scope as narrow as possible, to make it easier to implement.
 * Remember that this is a community-driven, open-source project, and that code contributions are welcome. :)

 ## Development Guide

 To set up *oschmod* for local development:

 1. Fork [*oschmod*](https://github.com/yakdriver/oschmod) (look for the
     "Fork" button).

 2. Clone your fork locally:

-    ```shell
+    ```bash
     git clone https://github.com/your_name_here/oschmod.git && cd oschmod
     ```

 3. Create a branch for local development:

-    ```shell
+    ```bash
     git checkout -b name-of-your-bugfix-or-feature
     ```

 4. Now you can make your changes locally.

 5. When you're done making changes, use Make to run the linters, the tests, and the doc builder.
 (WIP)

 6. Commit your changes and push your branch to GitHub:

-    ```shell
+    ```bash
     git add .
     git commit -m "Your detailed description of your changes."
     git push origin name-of-your-bugfix-or-feature
     ```

 7. Submit a pull request through the GitHub website.

 ## Pull Request Guidelines